zacherydickson/HUBDesign/SA_BOND/readme.txt

                 Note: Output sequences will be regions of up to "-length" bp made up of up to "-length" - "-tilingLen" + 1 unique "-tilingLen" oligos
 [-maxThread]: The maximum number of threads to use (Default value is system max)
+[-blacklist]: A comma separated list of fasta formatted files which candidata probes must not match

 Example
 =======